BaeSuyoung/CharMoral/README.md

 - **situation**: Situation sentence regarding the action.
 - **intention**: Intention sentence regarding the action.
 - **consequence**: Consequence sentence regarding the action.
+- **SICA**: The logit score predicted by the MAD model fine-tuned with the SICA input setting.
 - **label**: The action morality label predicted by MAD. `0` if the action is immoral; otherwise, `1`.
 - **split**: The information of dataset split, train, valid, or test.